LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Theoretical Background and Implementation

 where $\Delta^{\!+}$ denotes the positive root system, $\delta{=}\dynkincomma{1,1,\ldots,1}$ is half the sum of all positive roots in the $\omega$-basis and $m_{\lambda+k\alpha}$ is the already computed multiplicity of a weight $\lambda+k\alpha$ that is higher than $\lambda$.
 The sum over $k$ is finite because the weight $\lambda+k\alpha$ must be a member of the weight system of the irrep under consideration.

-The recursive nature of the Freudenthal formula makes the computer computation of weight multiplicities the most CPU time consuming procedure in the determination of the weight system of an irrep.
-The algorithm developed in \cite{Moody:1982} exploits the Weyl group in both the weight system and the root system.
-The weight system of an irrep is a collection of Weyl group orbits, represented by one dominant weight.
+The recursive nature of the Freudenthal formula makes the computation of weight multiplicities the most CPU time consuming procedure in the determination of the weight system of an irrep.
+The algorithm developed in \cite{Moody:1982} exploits the Weyl group in both the weight and the root system.
+The weight system of an irrep is a collection of Weyl group orbits, represented by their unique dominant weight.
 The multiplicity of the dominant weight is the same for all weights of the associated orbit.
-Thus, a weight system can be constructed by (1) determining the dominant weights of the irrep, (2) computing their multiplicity and (3) generating the orbits of the dominants weights with the same multiplicity by application of the Weyl group of the associated algebra.
+Thus, a weight system can be constructed by (a) determining the dominant weights of the irrep, (b) computing their multiplicity and (c) generating the orbits of the dominants weights with the same multiplicity by application of the Weyl group of the associated algebra.

 In LieART the function \com{SingleDominantWeightSystem[\args{irrep}]} determines the dominant weights of \args{irrep} by successively subtracting positive roots starting from the highest weight and keeping only the dominant weight of the result in every step.
 This process terminates, because there are smallest dominant weights, i.e., the fundamental weights, constituting a lower boundary.
 E.g., the \irrep{40} of \A4 has two distinct dominant weights: \begin{mathin} SingleDominantWeightSystem[Irrep[A][0, 0, 1, 1]] \end{mathin} \begin{mathout} \{\weight{0, 0, 1, 1},\weight{0, 1, 0, 0}\} \end{mathout}